Overview of cognitive changes and multiple sclerosis

-A change in cognitive function or cognitive dysfunction is common in MS — more than half of all people with MS will develop problems with cognition.
-It may have been your first symptom of MS. Certain functions are more likely to be affected than others:
+A change in cognitive function — that is, cognitive dysfunction — is common in MS. More than half of all people with MS develop problems with cognition.
+It may have been your first symptom of MS. MS is more likely to affect some functions than others, including:

 - Memory (acquiring, retaining and retrieving new information)